 Also, the axiom expresses no cardinality constraint, which gives rise to different interpretations, such as the possibility of more than one individual dying by the same death process.

 Besides, subscribing to the idea that a living organism is eventually transformed into a dead one causes further representational problems.
 First, our imported top level, BioTop, restricts its organism hierarchy to living ones, requiring additional class expressions to refer to dead organisms (e.g. using the relation transformationOf).
-As a consequence, a dead human is not human any more, although possessing human organs, features, etc. Besides losing its “humanity”, identity is lost too, since any classification of living beings is rigid [22].
+As a consequence, a dead human is not human any more, although possessing human organs, features, etc. Besides losing its “humanity”, identity is lost too, since any classification of living beings is rigid, i.e., once an individual is an instance of a rigid class, then it ceases to be an instance only when it does not exist anymore [22].
 Even if we assume that this description corresponds to a phased sortal [22], i.e. entities which change phase (from “living” to “dead”), it is not clear until when identity should be preserved, i.e. wheather the ashes of a dead organism should be identified with the dead person both of which could be named Hans ?

 Version 2

 A solution to circumvent such representational problems is simply not separately representing the entities that cause this confusion, viz.
 DeadOrganism, which, indeed, do not matter in most health-related applications.
 The new solution then consists in representing living organisms based on their temporal existence, limited by two time points, as described in the General Formal Ontology (GFO) [14].
-Such representation employs the definition of gfo:Chronoid, as entities sui generis, i.e. not defined as a set of points, thus implying in time represented as a continuum.
+Such representation employs the definition of gfo:Chronoid, i.e. an interval not defined as a set of points, thus implying in time represented as a continuum.

 Every Chronoid has two outer boundaries, known as time limits (gfo: TimeBoundary) or points in time.
 In GFO, there are two kinds of temporal boundaries, representing the right and left limit of a temporal interval, i.e. gfo: LeftTimeBoundary and gfo: RightTimeBoundary.
 By definition, they cannot hold the same values in a single chronoid [14].
 A schematic representation can be found figure 2.